Gravitational back-reaction is magical: NONLOCAL Magic

 This quantity is very natural as it can be defined classically as the variance of a probability distribution $p(x)$ according to the probability distribution itself.
 More concretely, if one defines $\langle x\rangle_p := \sum_x xp(x)$, and one defines $\Delta p^2 := \langle (p-\langle p\rangle_p)^2\rangle_p$, then one has \ba \mathcal{F}(\psi_A)= \Delta \lambda^2 \ea with $\{\lambda\}\equiv\mbox{spec} [\psi_A]$.
 Of course, this quantity is zero on the flat states, that is, $\mathcal{F}(\sigma)=0$ for $\sigma\in\operatorname{FLAT}^{(n)}$ as it is immediate to verify. \end{definition}

-There is a profound connection between anti-flatness and magic.
+There is a profound connection between antiflatness and magic.
 It connects magic, which is a property of the full state, to bipartite entanglement, and thus to the spectrum of a reduced density operator.
-In particular, it has been shown that\cite{flatness}, given a pure state $\psi_{AB}$ in a bipartite Hilbert space $\mathcal H = \mathcal H_A\otimes\mathcal H_B$, its linearized stabilizer entropy $M_{lin}$ is the average anti-flatness of $\psi_A$ on the Clifford orbit, that is,
+In particular, it has been shown that\cite{flatness}, given a pure state $\psi_{AB}$ in a bipartite Hilbert space $\mathcal H = \mathcal H_A\otimes\mathcal H_B$, its linearized stabilizer entropy $M_{lin}$ is the average antiflatness of $\psi_A$ on the Clifford orbit, that is,

 where $\psi^C_A = \Tr_B \psi_{AB}^C \equiv \Tr_B (C\psi_{AB} C^{\dag})$.
-It is also true that anti-flatness shows typicality.
+It is also true that antiflatness shows typicality.
 Later, we will use this property to connect magic to spectral properties.
 The main message of \cref{flatnessdth1} is that, as long as the state $\psi$ is very entangled, and therefore $\psi_A$ is full rank, one can use the spectral quantity $\mathcal F(\psi_A)$ to probe magic.
-Note that - by definition - every density matrix is full rank on its support.
+Note that---by definition---every density matrix is full rank on its support.
 This will come in handy in the next section.

 It is possible to define another monotone for the resource theory of flatness through the quantum relative entropy, \be \mathcal{F}_R(\rho)=\min_{\sigma \in \mathrm{FLAT}^{(n)}}S(\rho\Vert\sigma). \ee One can prove the following proposition \begin{proposition} Given a state $\rho\in\mathcal H$, it holds that